AidanParkhurst/RedSite/readme.md

-Aidan Parkhurst's Personal Website
+# Aidan Parkhurst's Personal Website

-Exactly what you'd expect really
+A simple website built on NodeJS using Express and Vue.js